Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 * path: This is the path to the `manifest.json` file in S3.
 The path will follow the `s3://<BUCKET_NAME>/<KEY_NAME>` format.
     * `<BUCKET_NAME>` is set to `boot-images`
     * `<KEY_NAME>` is set to the image ID that the [Image Management Service (IMS)](../../glossary.md#image-management-service-ims) created when it generated the boot artifacts.
 * `etag`: This entity tag helps identify the version of the `manifest.json` file.
-Currently, it issues a warning if the manifest's `etag` does not match.
-This can be an empty string, but cannot be left blank.
+Its value can be an empty string, but cannot be left blank.
+However, the etag line can be omitted entirely.

 This boot artifact information from the files stored in S3 is then written to the [Boot Script Service (BSS)](../../glossary.md#boot-script-service-bss) where it is retrieved when these nodes boot.